by Anne MacInnes

 The stone now needs to be repaired, cleaned, recorded and mounted before being put on permanent public display at Dingwall Museum in Easter Ross.
 At Dingwall, the conserved stone is expected to make an impressive cultural attraction, which will be of significant benefit to both the museum and the town.

-All contributions, however small, will be gratefully received by the organisers.
-Donations can be made at their JustGiving page: www.justgiving.com/campaign/SponsorAPictishStone, whilst more information on the stone and the campaign can be found at www.nosas.co.uk/sponsorapictishstone.asp.
+This successful campaign has now closed.
+All contributions, however small, were gratefully received by the organisers.
 Any money left over from the campaign will go towards a series of community events and workshops in the local area that will enhance understanding of the Pictish heritage of those who now live there.
 Easter Ross is known to have had particular significance in Pictish times.

 Meanwhile I have collated all the information recorded and done a site report, and am currently researching its history for the final written report to be put onto HER.

 My grateful thanks go to the landowner, members of NoSAS who helped with the survey, the help from, and hours of work put in by the working group, support from the NoSAS committee, and finally a special thanks to Kirsty Cameron and John Borland along with the Pictish Arts Society.